bobogut/733Asteroids_High_Stakes/patch_notes.md

 For tracking changes and going into greater detail after December 10, 2024.

+Jan 6, 2025
+- Created various classes (Point and Swing) to make storing information easier

 Dec 31, 2024
-- Created a global variable namespace so things are clearing the code
+- Created a global variable namespace so things are clearing in the code
 - Messing around with functions for autonomous routines so that the path can be mirrored easily and without too much human interaction (me when I forget a minus sign)